By Sorsa Editorial

 Can I avoid the high costs by scraping X instead of using the API?

-Technically yes, but it comes with real tradeoffs.
-Open-source tools like Twikit and TweeterPy work today, but they require proxy management, break when X changes its frontend, and violate X's Terms of Service.
+Technically yes, with real tradeoffs.
+Open-source tools like Twikit and TweeterPy work today but require proxy management, break when X changes its frontend, and violate X's Terms of Service.
 For a small personal project, scraping might be viable.
-For anything production-grade or business-critical, a managed API provider is more reliable and often cheaper when you factor in maintenance and proxy costs.
+For anything production-grade, a managed read API is more reliable and often cheaper once you factor in maintenance and proxy costs.

 What happened to the $42,000/month Enterprise plan?